|Backpacking and Hiking|

 |Tennessee State Parks

 Since moving to TN in 2008, I started visiting the state parks.
-By far my favorite so far is Fall Creek Falls with great hiking, even a "back country" and some spectatular waterfalls.
+By far my favorite so far is Fall Creek Falls.
+I have visited the park 3 times.
+Love the great hiking, even a "back country" and some spectatular waterfalls.

 |Tennessee Trails Association